 Junior Members are eligible for special recognition at the CNS Annual Meeting based on work selected for presentation at the annual meeting by the CNS Scientific Program Planning Committee.
 These awards include up to four Outstanding Junior Member Awards, presented to PG1-5 residents in child neurology or PG1-6 in NDD; and up to two Outstanding Junior Member/Post-graduate Awards presented to PG6 or PG7 members in post-graduate fellowships.
 Residents are also eligible to receive one M. Richard Koenigsberger Scholarship or one AAP Neurology Section travel grant.

-Within two-three years of completing training and Junior Membership, CNS members are eligible for early career grants and awards, including CNS Philip R. Dodge Young Investigator Award and CNF PERF Grants.
+Within two-three years of completing training and Junior Membership, CNS members are eligible for early career grants and awards, including CNS Philip R. Dodge Young Investigator Award and PERF Grants.

 Minority Research Scholars Program